-The NRC staff notes that the information regarding the accuracy of the SFP level instrumentation is not currently available for review and that in its August 26, 2013, letter, the licensee identified the status of this activity as "Not Started".
-The licensee indicated that the information will be provided to the staff during the February 2015, six-month status report.
+The NRC staff notes that the information regarding the SFP level instrumentation channel accuracy is not currently available for review and that in its letter dated August 26, 2013, the licensee stated that it plans to provide this information to the staff in the February 2014, update.
 The staff has identified this request as:

-- a) An estimate of the expected instrument channel accuracy performance under both (a) normal SFP level conditions (approximately Level1 or higher) and (b) at the BDB conditions (i.e., radiation, temperature, humidity, post-seismic and post- shock conditions) that would be present if the SFP level were at the Level 2 and Level 3 datum points. - b) A description of the methodology that will be used for determining the maximum allowed deviation from the instrument channel design accuracy that will be employed under normal operating conditions as an acceptance criterion for a calibration procedure to flag to operators and to technicians that the channel requires adjustment to within the normal condition design accuracy.
+- a) An estimate of the expected instrument channel accuracy performance under both (a) normal SFP level conditions (approximately Level 1 or higher), and (b) at the BDB conditions (i.e., radiation, temperature, humidity, post-seismic and post-shock conditions) that would be present if the SFP level were at the Level 2 and Level 3 datum points. - b) A description of the methodology that will be used for determining the maximum allowed deviation from the instrument channel design accuracy that will be employed under normal operating conditions as an acceptance criterion for a calibration procedure to flag to operators and to technicians that the channel requires adjustment to within the normal condition design accuracy.

-(This information was previously requested as RAI-7 in the NRC email dated July 11, 2013.)
+(This information was previously requested as RAI-7 in the NRC letter dated June 19, 2013.)